 - Greek Potato Salad Recipe With Garlic, Lemon, And Fresh Herbs

 - Greek Garlic And Potato Dip With Olive Oil

 Two other ways in which we consume raw Olive Oil in Greece are 'Ladolemono', and drizzling our bread.
 'Ladolemono' is the dressing that we add on top of our grilled meat and fish.
 Combine ⅓ of lemon with ⅔ of Extra Virgin Olive oil and whisk until it thickens.
 Then sprinkle on top of your grilled meat, fish, or even your grilled veggies.

 To drizzle on top of your bread, grill a few slices of artisan bread and sprinkle with some kosher salt and oregano.
 Then drizzle some Extra Virgin Olive Oil on top.
 Serve along with your salad or grilled meat or fish.

 Mediterranean countries have a higher daily intake of Olive Oil.
 Greeks come first with almost 70 ml per person daily.
 The Spaniards and Italians follow with a daily intake of 35 ml per person.

 So What Is Olive Oil?

 To sum everything up, Olive Oil (and I refer to Extra Virgin Olive Oil) is the healthiest fat to consume and to use in our daily cooking.
 It has the biggest nutritional value and numerous health benefits.
-For these same reasons it has been consumed and has been well favored for thousands of years.
+For these same reasons, it has been consumed and has been well-favored for thousands of years.
 Its production remains more or less the same as it was years ago, in order to produce a pure and natural product.
-Buying Quality Olive Oil may require a bit of searching and come with a price but if you consider what it actually gives back, it definitely worths it.
+Buying Quality Olive Oil may require a bit of searching and come with a price but if you consider what it actually gives back, it definitely worth it.